 The UTGSU is a democratically-run non-profit organization, formed in 1964 and incorporated in 1999.
 All graduate students are UTGSU Members and automatically pay a membership fee, which is part of the incidental fee, upon registration every year.
-As a Member, you have the opportunity to participate in the decision-making process of the corporation at the Annual Meeting of the General Membership in late Autumn, and at the General Council through Course Union Representation or UTGSU Committee participation.
+As a Member, you have the opportunity to participate in the decision-making process of the corporation at the Annual Meeting and at the General Council through Course Union Representation or UTGSU Committee participation.
 The UTGSU is also a founding member of the Canadian Federation of Students, which lobbies on behalf of students provincially and nationally.

 See also: UTGSU Bylaw and Policies

 Each graduate department has established some sort of political and recreational group referred to as a Course Union.
 These are student organizations or associations with a democratically-elected executive responsible to the students in the departments.
 The UTGSU helps each Course Union create a constitution and provides funding based on the number of members, as well as conference and special funds.
 In turn, the Course Unions elect one to four Council Representatives, depending on their size.
 These Representatives make up the General Council / Board of Directors and help to govern the Graduate Students’ Union on behalf of their Course Union.

 The UTGSU’s main governing body is General Council.
 General Council acts as the Board of Directors and is composed of Representatives elected by students in each of the 83 Course Unions.
 Council meets once a month from September to April.
 Its responsibilities include guiding the goals and priorities of the Union, formulating UTGSU policy, approving the UTGSU Budget, electing the Executive Members-at-Large, and receiving reports and information from other campus groups.